-After a month or so I realized that they might want to form their chrysalis soon, so I took sometime to consult Google and added a coupe of sticks to their habitat in preparation.
-Literally two weeks later the magic happened and within a couple of days both had begun to form a chrysalis.
-First it was green, but then it took on the same shape, color, and form of the branch that I had added – it was really cool!
-As you can imagine, Lucas was ecstatic and took the cage to school so that he could show his classmates.
+After looking after these caterpillars for a month, I realized I needed to increase my knowledge of how to support their transition into butterflies, so I took to Google.
+It was suggested I add some sticks to replicate their natural habitat.
+Two weeks later, the magic happened, and within a couple of days, both had begun to form a chrysalis.
+First, it was green, but then it took on the same shape, color, and form as the branches I had added.
+It was super cool and my eldest was beyond ecstatic.
+He took the little cage to school, almost as if they were his favorite pets.

-1. Be sure to identify the plant where the caterpillar was found.
-This is likely their favorite food and ideally should be what you feed them.
+- Be sure to identify the plant where the caterpillar was found.
+This is likely their favorite food should be what you feed them.

-2. Place a slightly damp kitchen towel on the ground of your cage/box.
-These guys will poop little black pellets all over the place and it will be easy to keep it clean if you can simply change the floor once every few days.
+- Place a damp kitchen towel on the ground of your enclosure.
+Caterpillars poop little black pellets and this makes it easier to clean up.

 *For disclaimer, this is my first year raising butterflies, and my only experience was Black Swallowtail Butterflies.